fredbi/go-experiments/go-openapi/README.md

 func (b *Builder) Schema() (Schema, error) {}
 ```

-Hooks are mechanism to customize a schema.
+Hooks are a mechanism to customize how a schema is built.
 This is used for example to derive the OpenAPI definition of a schema from the standard JSON schema.

 ```go
 type Hook func(*schemaHooks)